SchwartzKamel/NessusVisualizer/README.md

 ### Deployment

-You can pass this project to Gunicorn 3, uWSGI, Waitress, etc. and for extending testing, install tmux and start the server from there.
+You can pass this app to Gunicorn 3, uWSGI, Waitress, etc. and for extending usage, install tmux and start the server from there.
+When you disconnect the tmux session, the web app will be running in the background.

 ## Usage